“All Yoga Alliances Are The Same”

 If you become an obstacle to others’ success, they will despise you for it.
 They will try to get around you, and failing that, will try to go through you.
 Your energies and time will be spent trying to stop others, and defending yourself against their attacks.

 What a waste of precious time and energy dear Yoga Alliance U.S!
 Couldn’t you spend that better on building things yourself?
-On creating something beautiful and truly useful? and perhaps improve the quality of your Standards??
+On creating something beautiful and truly useful? and perhaps improve the quality of your Standards and services??

 Tearing others down is destructive.
 It hurts other people, and in the long run, it’ll hurt you and your members also registered with your competitors.
 Don’t waste your time and energy on it!
 Instead, build others up.
 Praise their success.
 Learn to be truly happy for the successes of others, rather than envious.
 Be a part of their success, rather than an obstacle.
 Participating in something great, including the successes of others, is a wonderful thing to have accomplished.